 One Day Cruise to 3 Islands Aegina – Poros – Hydra

-We took the most famous Cruise in Athens which was One Day Cruise to 3 Islands Aegina – Poros – Hydra.
+We took the most famous day trips from Athens Cruise which was One Day Cruise to 3 Islands Aegina – Poros – Hydra.
 The price was about 100 Euro each, but the experience, food in the ship, program and the islands we saw was stunning!

 At first we headed to Hydra island and we had the most free time here.
 This island is unique because of many factors and it looks just beautiful!
 As long as cars are not allowed in this island you can walk by it, or take a water taxi, donkey or horse if you are too lazy.
 We chose walking, because we love going by foot!

 After spending few hours on Hydra Island we headed to Poros island.
 We had less than a hour of free time here, but the island is really small, and similar to Hydra just not that unique, so don’t get dissappointed that you have only 1 hour here.